 Finally, Chuck needs to get a Local Police Records Check from his local police department.
 This is a special check required for all pardon applications.
 If Chuck had lived in more than one jurisdiction in the past five years, he’ll need to get a check from each location he’s lived in.
 Most police departments will take about two or three weeks to provide the local police records check (LPC), but a small number will do it on the spot.
 At the other extreme, some police services, especially in large cities, can take months to perform the check.
 We’ve even had situations where the person in charge of this process goes on leave or vacation, bringing the requests to a complete stop.
 It’s rare, but it happens.
 Regardless, there’s no way to speed up this process,

-For the past few years, the Parole Board has stated that they will process applications involving summary convictions “within six months” and those involving indictable convictions “within twelve months.”
-This is because indictable convictions involve more serious offences and the Parole Board needs to conduct a more thorough investigation and evaluate these applications.
+For the past few years, the Parole Board has stated that they will process applications involving summary convictions within six months and those involving indictable convictions within twelve months.
+This is because indictable convictions involve more serious offences and the Parole Board needs to take more time to evaluate these applications.

-Further, if the Board is proposing to refuse a pardon it can take up to 24 months which is a long time to wait indeed.
+If the Board is proposing to refuse a pardon it can take up to 24 months which is a long time to wait indeed.
 This normally occurs when the applicant has been involved with the police since their last conviction.
 The Board will then ask the applicant to provide additional information about their conduct before they render a final decision.
 Again, this is unpredictable because the applicant may not be aware that contact with the police is a cause for concern and, if they were under investigation for a crime but never questioned or arrested, the applicant may not even be aware that they came to the attention of the police.

 People often think that getting a pardon will be quicker for minor offences or that it will take longer to get a pardon for a large number of convictions than for just one or two.
 But in reality it’s difficult to estimate how long the process will take in advance, regardless of whether the applicant has a summary or an indictable offence or whether there is only one conviction or many.
 There are just so many different factors involved.